LeopoldineMirtil/graphing_calculator/README.md

 # Graphing Calculator

 This project was made as part of the freeCodeCamp "College Algebra with Python" course.
-The user enters the information when prompted to complete their menu selection.
+The user enters the information when prompted and outputs the results of their selection.
 The functions that can be performed on this calculator include:

 * Creating a table of values
 * Plot functions